Jean-Poul/Assignment-6/README.md

 #### The final product:

 Notebook walkthrough of Geron chapter two and paper on principal component analysis can both be found in the root of this repository.
+For this assignment we have chosen to work with the iris dataset.
+We will train three different algorithms, measure their score and conclude from our results.
+Lastly we will reduce the dimension of the features with the use of princical component analysis and measure if it affects the runtime.